 .htaccess file handled by Helicon Ape.

-Enable HTTP Strict-Transport-Security (HSTS) in IIS.
-Scott Hanselman wrote a great post on how to enable HTTP Strict-Transport-Security (HSTS) on IIS web servers, and here is some more technical information about HSTS in IIS (and other security headers)…
+Set up HTTP Strict-Transport-Security (HSTS) in Windows Server IIS 10.
+Scott Hanselman wrote a great post on how to enable HTTP Strict-Transport-Security (HSTS) on IIS web servers, and here is some more technical information about HSTS in IIS, and other security headers…Read More »How to enable HTTP Strict-Transport-Security (HSTS) on IIS

-How to hide file extensions, such as .php, with URL Rewrite on Windows Server IIS?
-Sometimes it’s important to hide the file extension of scripts you use.
-Security by obscurity might be that reason, if you don’t want others to know what script language you are using for your website.
+Sometimes it’s important to remove -or hide- the file extension of scripts you use.
+Security by obscurity might be that reason, if you don’t want others to know what script language you are using for your website, or for static site hosts.
 This example will hide the

 .php extension using the IIS URL Rewrite module, in a ready to use web.config & .htaccess example.

 uses used URL Rewrite Outbound Rules in IIS, to offload content from a different server and/or host name.
-This should improve website performance.
+This is also known as IIS with URL Rewrite as a reverse proxy, and should improve website performance.
 Just recently I noticed Outbound Rules conflicted with gzip compressed content.
-I started noticing HTTP 500 error messages:
+The following HTTP 500.52 URL Rewrite Module Error was thrown: